msu-cmse-courses/cmse495-SS24/0220-Outreach.md

 **_DO THIS_**: To turn in the assignment, place a copy in your team drive and email the links to your instructors.
 Make sure these files are turned in on or before the due date.

+Also, put a copy of your showcase slideshow in the "General" channel folder labeled (showcase slideshow).
+I need a team of volunteers from different groups (about 3 or 4) to turn these slides into a automated slideshow ( you can use a breakout room).

 -----
 ### Congratulations, you are done!